jpatrickpark/PE-ratio/README.md

 http://www.moneycontrol.com/india/stockpricequote/electricals/cromptongreavesconsumerelectrical/CGC01

-http://www.moneycontrol.com/india/stockpricequote/ - this part of the link is common to all stocks in moneycontrol.com so if you are adding your stocks, add their NSE symbol as key and later part of the link of that stock from moneycontrol as value.
+http://www.moneycontrol.com/india/stockpricequote/ - this part of the link is common to all stocks in moneycontrol.com so if you are adding your stocks, add their NSE symbol as key and later(remaining) part of the link of that stock from moneycontrol as value.